rjbettis/race-restreamer/README.md

 1. Input
    - Provides a form for channel input.
 When submitted the app makes an API call to the backend to run a lambda function to verify the channel exists and checks the response.
 Channels are added to an array and passed to child components.
-2. RaceLayoutFour
+2. FourStreamLayout
-   - Reads the channel array and renders a layout for a 4+ person race.
+   - Reads the channel array and renders a layout for a 4+ person race with buttons to swap channels.
-3. RaceLayoutThree
+3. ThreeStreamLayout
+   - Reads the channel array and renders a layout for a 3 person race with buttons to swap channels.
+4. TwoStreamLayout
+   - Reads the channel array and renders a layout for a 2 person race with buttons to swap channels.
+5. FourStreamLayoutNoBtn
+   - Reads the channel array and renders a static layout for a 4 person race.
+6. ThreeStreamLayoutNoBtn
-   - Reads the channel array and renders a layout for a 3 person race.
+   - Reads the channel array and renders a static layout for a 3 person race.
-4. RaceLayoutTwo
+7. TwoStreamLayoutNoBtn
-   - Reads the channel array and renders a layout for a 2 person race.
+   - Reads the channel array and renders a static layout for a 2 person race.
+8. Player
+   - Reads the channel array and builds a twitch player with channel buttons.
-5. SwapButtons
+9. SwapButtons
-   - Reads the channel array and renders toggle buttons to swap between channels.
+   - Reads the channel array and builds toggle buttons to bring new channels in and out of the layout.
+10. PlayerNoButtons
+    - Reads the channel array and builds a twitch player without channel buttons.
+11. PlayerNoButtonsWidthDependent
+    - Reads the channel array and builds a twitch player without channel buttons.
+Designed to specifically work with the 2 channel layout.

 ## Todo